When Time Ran Out... (1980)

 This thing's a powder keg! - Hank

 It is very tempting to really rip into "When Time Ran Out..."
 Irwin Allen's final big screen production because you could say there is a lot wrong with it.
-Firstly by 1980 the disaster movie genre was coming to an end and whilst we have a storyline surrounding a volcano on a tropical island what we watch is the same formula which was used in the likes of "The Towering Inferno" and "The Poseidon Adventure".
-Talking of which we have a cast which includes Paul Newman, William Holden, Ernest Borgnine, Red Buttons, Sheila Allen and Veronica Hamel all of which had appeared in some of the 70s bigger disaster movies and feels like a desperate attempt to trade on their names.
+Firstly by 1980 the disaster movie genre was on the verge of destruction and whilst we have a storyline surrounding a volcano on a tropical island what we watch is the same formula which was used in the likes of "The Towering Inferno" and "The Poseidon Adventure".
+Talking of which we have a cast which includes Paul Newman, William Holden, Ernest Borgnine, Red Buttons, Sheila Allen and Veronica Hamel all of which had appeared in some of the 70s biggest disaster movies and makes this feel like a desperate attempt to trade on their names.
 But most significantly is that "When Time Ran Out..." features some truly shocking special effects which are so shamefully bad that they are laughable.
 The irony is that if "When Time Ran Out..." had better special effects and was made at the start of the 70s no one would say it was bad.

-As tourists arrive on a tropical Island for the opening of a new volcano, island owner Bob Spangler (James Franciscus - The Valley of Gwangi) is trying to keep the news that the Island's volcano has been showing increased activity a secret.
+As tourists arrive on a tropical Island for the opening of a new volcano, island owner Bob Spangler (James Franciscus - Hell Boats) is trying to keep the news that the Island's volcano has been showing increased activity a secret.
 Even when it starts to erupt he tries to prevent panic with his lies but a small group lead by Hank Anderson (Paul Newman - The Sting) think otherwise and try and make it to a safer part of the island navigating a dangerous route to get there.

 Having delivered the predictable set up we then get the typical element of greed as we have Island owner Bob Spangler trying to hide the volcanic activity from those who could close the hotel down.
 And when it becomes apparent that they are in deep danger as the volcano erupts he is the greedy one who tries to prevent any panic or people leaving.
 Continuing on with this formula based disaster we have the small group who decide to try and reach safe ground a path littered, well sort of, with danger and obstacles as people get plucked off one by one.